veedee2000/SomethingBeautiful/README.md

-# This is the README for the overly beautiful simple code written in python3
+# This is the README for the overrrly beautiful simple code written in python3

 ## Libraries needed :-